Results of the Ryback-2 Kizlyar Knife testing based on customer reviews.

 Drofa Kizlyar Knife is an excellent example of a tourist knife, copes with its tasks at any time and under any conditions.

 “Lis” is a Russian name of the male fox.
 Kizlyar Lis is a very sharp high quality carving knife.
 This “hard worker” effectively copes with the tasks typical for this category of knives.

 The elongated silhouette of the knife resembles a kard (traditional Islamic knife found in Turkey, Armenia, Persia, and all along the way to India).

 The Lis is universal tourist and a carving knife.
 It combines functionality and pleasing appearance.

 The Kizlyar Strela knife is made in the now popular “military” style.

 Due to its thickness it can be referred to the knives of concealed carrying.
 The para-cord wound around the handle performs the functions of a shock absorber, and the knife lies well in hand.
 The thickness of the winding para-cord matches well.
 Even wet cord does not alter the convenience and reliability of grip.

 The Sterkh (Siberian Crane) is a kind of white cranes nesting in the North of Russia.
 The Sterkh Kizlyar Knives series have co-opted the nobility and gliding lines of the bird.

-An Orthodox Christian Easter Egg made of finewood with the image of the Icon of “Christ Pantocrator” (Christ, Ruler of All).
+A hand-painted Orthodox Christian Easter Egg made of finewood with the image of the Icon of “The Virgin of Assuage My Sorrows”.